DecentAppsNet/create-decent-app/readme.md

 Here are some ways to protect yourself from me (and worse people) providing NPX-ecutables:

-* Read through the install script at the [https://github.com/erikh2000/create-decent-app/index.js](Create Decent App git repo) before running the `npx` command.
+* Read through the install script at the [Create Decent App git repo](https://github.com/erikh2000/create-decent-app/blob/main/index.js) before running the `npx` command.
 I wrote the script to be free of any dependencies other than Node.js built-in packages, and to have all the code that executes be easy to understand.
 You can spend 5 minutes checking, and you'll see I'm not doing anything sneaky.
 * OR... you could manually clone the template yourself and rename it to match your project.
-The template is [https://github.com/erikh2000/decentapp-template](right over here).
+The template is [right over here](https://github.com/erikh2000/decentapp-template).
 No execution of scripts via `npx` need happen if you decide to clone the template yourself.
 * OR... you could run `npx` inside of Docker or some other virtualization.

 # Decent Sensibilities